2023 Best Value Liberal Arts & Humanities Undergraduate Certificate Schools in Illinois

 College of Lake County also claimed a spot on our Best Liberal Arts & Humanities Undergraduate Certificate Schools in Illinois list.
 It’s in the top 20% of all schools in this category.

-Read full report on Liberal Arts / Sciences & Humanities at College of Lake County
+Full Liberal Arts / Sciences & Humanities at College of Lake County Report

 In-state tuition fees for undergraduate students at MCC are $11,608 per year.

-MCC also took the #5 spot in our Best Liberal Arts & Humanities Undergraduate Certificate Schools in Illinois rankings.
+MCC not only placed well in our value ranking, but it is also #5 on our Best Liberal Arts & Humanities Undergraduate Certificate Schools in Illinois list.

 John Wood Community College did quite well in this year’s ranking of the best places for liberal arts / sciences and humanities students to get a undergraduate certificate.
 It came in at #9 on the list.
 John Wood Community College is a small public school located in the rural area of Quincy.